Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Preliminaries and Related Work

-The first and most critical vector compromises the digital signature layer via Shor's algorithm.
-By offering an exponential speedup in solving both the Integer Factorization problem and the Elliptic Curve Discrete Logarithm Problem (ECDLP)~\cite{shor1999polynomial,kishi2025simulation}, Shor's algorithm renders widely used schemes such as RSA and ECDSA vulnerable.
+Nonetheless, the known quantum algorithms give rise to fundamental existential threats to these cryptographic foundations.
+For example, while offering an exponential speedup in solving both the integer factorization problem and the elliptic curve discrete logarithm problem (ECDLP)~\cite{shor1999polynomial,kishi2025simulation}, Shor's algorithm renders the known classical signatures vulnerable.
 Unlike classical brute-force methods, which are computationally infeasible, a quantum adversary can derive a private key from a public key in polynomial time.
 Given that public keys are inherently transparent on the blockchain ledger, this vulnerability permits the unrestricted forgery of digital signatures, user impersonation, and arbitrary asset transfer.
 This exposure necessitates a fundamental transition from computational security assumptions to ITS standards.
+Besides, the consensus layer faces systemic subversion through Grover's algorithm.
+This algorithm yields a quadratic speedup for unstructured search problems, reducing the complexity of finding a hash pre-image from $\mathrm{O}(2^n)$ to $\mathrm{O}(2^{n/2})$~\cite{jain2024quantum}.
+While increasing hash length may mitigate specific collision attacks regarding data integrity, the threat to the PoW consensus remains structural.
+In a hybrid scenario where a single adversary possesses quantum capabilities while others rely on classical algorithms, this adversary could gain a disproportionate hashrate advantage.
+Consequently, this work advocates for a paradigm shift toward a BFT consensus mechanism, authenticated via information-theoretically secure keys, as proposed in our architecture.
+To provide a clear overview of these vulnerabilities and our corresponding countermeasures, Table~\ref{tab:security_comparison} summarizes the comparison of blockchain security mechanisms against quantum threats.